ShoshaDev/Algorand-Unreal-Engine-SDK/Algorand Unreal SDK Documentation.md

 ## Algorand C++ SDK Documentation
 ---
-    The Unreal Algorand SDK provides developers with an easy way for devices to interact with he Algorand chain.
+    The Unreal Algorand SDK provides developers with an easy way for devices to interact with the Algorand chain.
     We are doing our best to achieve those goals:

 #### C library can be included in C++ projects.
 - It can be easily imported as a third-party library.
 - Examples provided:
+    - Windows
     - Unix-based OS
-    - Windows (not completed)
     - Mac OS (not completed)

 - Connect to any Algorand API (local or remote provider)